A dating podcast by two guys who definitely shouldn't have a dating podcast.

 I co-host a comedy podcast focused on personal experiences navigating modern dating apps.
 I help drive conversation and conduct interviews with guests ranging from a relationship therapist, app developers, the host of another dating podcast, and a professional dominatrix.
-I record audio with a Blue Yeti, mix and edit with Audacity, design artwork using Adobe Photoshop and conduct marketing and advertising efforts.
+I record audio with two Blue Yeti microphones, mix and edit with Audacity, design artwork using Adobe Photoshop and conduct marketing and advertising efforts.

 I write articles for Tinder’s Swipe Life blog.
 Swipe Life focuses on issues and narratives involving online dating.
 My work leverages my storytelling abilities, my personal experience as a single man in New York City, and insight gained through my dating podcast, The Undesirables.